 The University's Substance Use Prevention Program is housed within the Counseling and Personal Development Center (CPDC).
 The goal of this program is to increase awareness among students regarding the programs, information, and services available on and off-campus.
-A comprehensive prevention approach combines traditional educational programs with strategies aimed at informing the campus social environment.
-Drug and alcohol education programs are available to the entire campus population with the assistance of the University College, Academic Affairs, and Housing and Residence Life.
+The comprehensive Substance Use Prevention Program is an attempt to curb alcohol and other drug use and their associated negative consequences.
+The comprehensive prevention program utilizes evidenced based strategies aimed at: